tiemka14/xmas-IMAGDRESSING/README.md

 Docker & Python notes
 ---------------------
 The Docker image now uses an NVIDIA CUDA 11.8 base and installs Miniconda.
-A dedicated Conda environment (`IMAGDressing`) with Python 3.10 will be created during image build and is used for all runtime steps.
-This helps satisfy the IMAGDressing upstream requirement for CUDA 11.8 and ensures PyTorch is installed with the matching CUDA toolkit.
+A dedicated Conda environment (`VITON_HD`) with Python 3.10 will be created during image build and is used for all runtime steps.
+This helps ensure PyTorch is installed with the matching CUDA toolkit for VITON-HD.

 Build & Run the Docker image (example):
 ```bash